diffpy/diffpy.pdfgui/README.rst

 REQUIREMENTS
 ------------------------------------------------------------------------

-PDFgui requires Python 3.7 or later or 2.7 and several third-party libraries that are used by PDFgui and its components.
+PDFgui requires Python 3.8, 3.9, or 2.7 and several third-party libraries that are used by PDFgui and its components.

 * setuptools   - tools for installing Python packages